The Link (retailer)

 The Link was an internet based mobile phone and communications retailer in the United Kingdom.
-It was owned by Dixons Retail, the United Kingdom's largest consumer electronics retail group, and traded online through a dedicated retail website, which in addition to mobile phones also offered satellite navigation systems and broadband Internet services.
+It was owned by Dixons Retail, the United Kingdom's largest consumer electronics retail group, and operated online with a dedicated retail website, which in addition to mobile phones also offered satellite navigation systems and broadband Internet services.

 The brand was previously used for a chain of mobile phone retail stores, which (from 1997) were 60% owned by DSGi, and 40% owned by O2, the telecommunications company.
 At the time of The Link's retail store operation, O2 was a subsidiary of BT Group, but the network is now owned by Telefónica of Spain.

 In June 2006, the retail store network was taken over by O2; The Link's website, which remains owned by DSG, continued to trade independently of the stores.
-In September 2010, The Link website went offline, and ceased taking new orders, directing customers to visit the site of sister firm Currys;
+In September 2010, The Link website went offline, and ceased taking new orders, directing customers to visit the site of sister firm Currys.